 April 14, 2011

 Mark Russell, Kevin Littleton, Jim Weston, Jeff S. Uhlmeyer, Brett Johnson, Scott Dunham, Stephen A. Van De Bogert.

 - # of Pages: 36 p., 1.65 mb (PDF)

-- Subject: Chip seals, Bleeding (Pavements), Test sections, Pavement maintenance, Binders, Seal coats, Surface course (Pavements), Binder course, Hot mix paving mixtures.
+- Subject: Chip seals, Flushing, Bleeding (Pavements), Test sections, Pavement maintenance, Binders, Seal coats, Surface course (Pavements), Binder course, Hot mix asphalt.

-- Keywords: Double chip seal, bituminous surface treatment, surface treatment, flushing.
+- Keywords: Double chip seal, bituminous surface treatment, surface treatment, flushing, Washington state.

 - Related Publications: Use of a Double Chip Seal to Correct a Flushing Hot Mix Asphalt Pavement in Washington State -- Final Report (WA-RD 760.2).

 This abstract was last modified September 8, 2016